Damian545-DJ/raport-publiczny/sezer-duygulu/README.en.md

 These warning signals matter not because they automatically establish the liability of any individual, but because they form important context for assessing credibility, risk, and patterns in individual labour-related cases.

 ## Recent evidence and documented inconsistencies
-In my individual case connected to Intrixo, I have gathered recent materials indicating significant inconsistencies between:
+In my individual case connected to Intrixo(Voorneputten), I have gathered recent materials indicating significant inconsistencies between:
 - the content of correspondence,
 - arrangements concerning leave,
 - planning records,